security-notes/infobyte-faraday-wiki/API-Server.md

 To see information about the Client API, follow this link: https://github.com/infobyte/faraday/wiki/API-Client.
 We recommend to use the new server API, documented on this page.

-You can check all api endpoints with the command:
+You can check all API endpoints with the command:

 ``` bash
 python manage.pyc show-urls